radiantlogic-v8/documentation-eoc/documentation/dashboards/dashboards-overview.md

 You can filter dashboard data by time range, allowing you to narrow down the targeted data to a specific time frame.

 To filter by time, select a range from the **Time Range** dropdown.

+### Refresh the dashboard

+The controls at the right end of the dashboard toolbar let you:

+- Select the **refresh** icon to reload the dashboard on demand.
+- Select the **open in new tab** icon to view the dashboard on its own page.
+- Use the interval dropdown (for example, `1m`) to set how often the dashboard reloads its data automatically.

 ## Metrics for Identity Data Management